chujiezheng/LLM-MCQ-Bias/README.md

 See `code` for the experimental code for reproducing our experimental results.

-We also release the experimental results on HuggingFace: https://huggingface.co/datasets/chujiezheng/LLM-MCQ-Bias
+We also release the experimental results in another repo: https://github.com/chujiezheng/LLM-MCQ-Bias_data